James L. Oberstar Professor of Law and Public Policy

 B.S., Northwestern University

-At St. Thomas, Berg has served as Associate Dean for Academic Affairs and as co-director of the Terrence J. Murphy Institute for Catholic Thought, Law, and Public Policy.
-He has written more than 30 briefs on issues of religious liberty and free speech in cases in the U.S. Supreme Court and lower courts and has often testified to Congress in support of legislation protecting religious freedom.
-For this work, he received the Religious Liberty Defender of the Year Award from the Christian Legal Society in 1996.
-He has also received the Alpha Sigma Nu Book Award (2004) from the Association of Jesuit Colleges and Universities, for the Religion and the Constitution casebook, and the John Courtney Murray Award from DePaul University College of Law for scholarly and other contributions to church-state studies.
+Berg has served as UST School of Law’s Associate Dean for Academic Affairs and as co-director of the Murphy Institute for Catholic Thought, Law, and Public Policy.
+He has received the Religious Liberty Defender of the Year Award (1996) from the Christian Legal Society, the Alpha Sigma Nu Book Award (2004) from the Association of Jesuit Colleges and Universities, and the John Courtney Murray Award from DePaul University College of Law for contributions to church-state studies.

-Berg has also been a visiting professor at the University of Aix-Marseille (Aix-en-Provence, France) and the University of Siena (Italy).
-He has made numerous presentations to academic, professional, religious, and community groups, including the annual conventions of the American Bar Association and the Association of American Law Schools.
-He is a regular contributor to Mirror of Justice, a weblog on Catholic legal theory.
-He is past chair of the Law and Religion Section of the Association of American Law Schools; a member of the European-American Consortium on Church-State Relations; and a member of national boards or advisory committees for the National Council of Churches, the Pew Forum on Religion and Public Life, the DePaul University Center for Church-State Studies, and the Democrats for Life of America.
-He continues to collaborate on musical comedy shows with his wife Maureen, a playwrigtht, and to act in the Twin Cities Gilbert & Sullivan company.
+Berg has also been a visiting professor at the University of Aix (France) and the University of Siena (Italy).
+He has made dozens of presentations to academic, professional, religious, and community groups and has testified before Congress and state legislatures multiple times.
+He contributes regularly to Mirror of Justice, a weblog on Catholic thought and law, and the Whole Life Democrat blog.
+He is past chair of the Law and Religion Section of the Association of American Law Schools and a current or past board member for several organizations, including the Democrats for Life of America.
+He collaborates on musical comedy shows with his wife Maureen, a playwright, and performs in the Twin Cities Gilbert & Sullivan company.